 Herniated Disc Disease

-Herniated disc disease can be very painful.
+Herniated discs can be very painful.
 The intervertebral discs are the shock-absorbing cushions between each pair of vertebrae in your spine.
 Each disc has a strong outer ring of fibers, called the annulus, and a soft, gelatinous center, called the nucleus pulposus.
-The disc’s nucleus serves as the main shock absorber for the adjacent vertebrae.
+The nucleus serves as the main shock absorber for the adjacent vertebrae.

 If you get a tear in the outer (annular) ring of the disc, the soft nucleus pulposus can protrude into the spinal canal.
-This common and painful disorder is called a herniated disc (also known as a ruptured disc or a prolapsed disc).
+This common and painful disorder is called a herniated disc (also known as a ruptured or prolapsed disc).
 The protrusion of the nucleus pulposus can press on a nerve root or the spinal cord.
-The damaged disc can also leak fluid, which may inflame nerve roots.
-For this reason, herniated discs can become extremely painful.
+The damaged disc can also leak fluid, which could inflame nerve roots.
+This is what makes herniated discs so painful.

 Herniated Disc Disease Symptoms